Lido Staked Ether (STETH) Price Prediction

 General Overview

-Lido Staked Ether (STETH) is a liquid staking token that represents ether that has been staked through the Lido protocol.
-When users deposit ETH into Lido, they receive stETH tokens that reflect their staked principal plus any staking rewards earned over time.
-Those tokens are minted when deposits are made and burned when redeemed, and stETH balances are adjusted to reflect accrued staking rewards.
-That makes stETH a way to keep exposure to ETH staking rewards while still having a token that can be moved, traded, or used in DeFi markets.
+Lido Staked Ether (stETH) is a liquid staking token that represents Ether users have staked with the Lido protocol.
+When users deposit ETH into Lido, they receive stETH tokens that track the value of the original deposit plus staking rewards.
+These tokens are minted at deposit and burned when redeemed, and stETH balances are regularly updated to reflect earned rewards.
+Because stETH behaves like an ERC-20 token, it can be used in decentralized finance (DeFi) applications, collateral markets, and for other on-chain activities where regular ETH would be used.
+This makes stETH a convenient way to keep staking rewards flowing while still participating in other parts of the ecosystem.

 Current Market Status